 It is of utmost importance to constantly remind the reader of this site that there is a necessary difference between the State and “government” in a variety of ways.
-Because this is so, you will constantly find me deriding the State as an evil institution and even, due to my “G.K.
-Beale-like” understanding of eschatology as a variation of the idealist position, at some points referring to the State as the beast in Revelation 13.
 The State I define, as Rothbard famously did, as “the organization of robbery systematized and writ large.”

 Albert Jay Nock was also “influenced by Franz Oppenheimer.
 In Our Enemy, The State he explains the anti-social, predatory nature of the state, and draws a sharp distinction between government as voluntarily acknowledged authority and the State.

 The “voluntarily acknowledged authority” as government is decent, at least for our present purposes.
 The point here is that the government works with the society and the State works against it.

 Thus, it is my own description that whereas government is a role in society, the State is an institution that forces itself upon the people.
 Where there is a State, this State takes up the role of government as part of its activity.
 Thus, all States necessarily govern, but not all governments are States.